Ontario Housing Market Update: Waterloo Region, Halton Region & Peel Region

 Every one of these areas is moving differently right now: what's true for Caledon isn't true for Burlington, and a Kitchener-Waterloo strategy won't work in Oakville.
 I blend financial insight with local market expertise to help buyers, sellers, and investors move with clarity and confidence, wherever you're located across the region.
 Reach out and let's talk through your specific street, not just the headline numbers.

 Sources: Toronto Regional Real Estate Board, Market Watch, June 2026 (published July 3, 2026), including the Halton Region, Peel Region, and Home Price Index tables.
-Cornerstone Association of REALTORS®, Real Estate Market Update, June 2026 (published July 6, 2026).
+Cornerstone Association of REALTORS®, Real Estate Market Update, June 2026 (published July 6, 2026), for official Kitchener-Waterloo and Cambridge benchmark pricing.
+Expired-to-sold ratio, price-corridor, and close-to-list figures for Kitchener, Waterloo, and Cambridge are from an independent analysis of Cornerstone MLS data across roughly 5,400 listings.
 All figures reflect firm transactions and benchmark prices as reported by each board; average and benchmark prices are not directly comparable across boards due to differing methodologies.

 Buy with MOSAIC